 A ton of careful thought and strategy goes into account planning—which sometimes results in plans that are more conceptual than practical.
 But with a mechanism for tracking activity data, it is possible to create accountability for action.

-We recently worked with one client whose analysis showed that account plan activity was heavy at the beginning of an opportunity, and again at the end.
+We worked with one client in the past whose analysis showed that the account plan activity was heavy at the beginning of an opportunity and again at the end.
 In the middle, where an account plan is often most needed, there was nothing but dead air.
 The ability to analyze this data allowed our client to make informed changes in their account planning processes later on.

 4. Tools Can Do a Lot of the Work, If You Let Them